12 million trees to capture our remaining emissions

 To make a real impact with forest planting, a large area is needed.
 10,000 hectares in this case, or about 2.3 times the size of the Sonian Forest.
 This is not evident in densely populated Belgium, but it is possible in the green heart of Africa: the Democratic Republic of Congo.
 This country is an ideal location for several reasons:

 - Additional forest planting means we can strengthen that ecosystem even more.

-- Our project will contribute to the national tree planting programme, a call launched at the end of 2020 to plant one billion trees by 2023.
+- DRC has its own national tree planting programme, a call launched at the end of 2020 to plant one billion trees by 2023.

 The project location is currently subject to high levels of over-exploitation through logging and burning.

 - Colruyt Group has already had several positive experiences with projects in the Democratic Republic of Congo.
 Our focus is also on these projects.

 - In Kivu, in the east of the country, we launched a sustainable chain project in 2016 with a correct price and guaranteed sales for as many as 2,200 small coffee farmers.